-The Willoughby family of Wollaton owned the land and developed coal mines from the 1540s.
+The Willoughby family of Wollaton developed coal mines from the 1540s.
 Around the same time, the Strelley family started mining on their nearby manor.
-Sir Francis Willoughby (1547–1596) was soon rich enough to build Wollaton Hall, which was financed partly by selling coal to Lincolnshire in return for the Ancaster limestone used for building the hall.
-The mines were sufficiently profitable to create disagreements between the families.
-However, the Strelley mines were unsuccessful, and by 1620 they had mortgaged them to London merchants.
+Sir Francis Willoughby (1547–1596) was soon rich enough to build Wollaton Hall.
+He partly financed the build by selling coal to Lincolnshire in return for Ancaster limestone.
+He used the limestone to build the hall.
+Initially, the mines were so profitable they created disagreements between the families.
+However, the Strelley mines proved unsuccessful, and by 1620 they mortgaged them to London merchants.

-Before the railways and canals, horses would have carried coal to the River Trent to be shipped.
-Nearby is a coal truck from Clifton Colliery.
-This mine provided most of the coal for the nearby Wilford Power Station which sat on the land that is now home to the Riverside Retail Park.
+Before the railways and canals, horses carried coal to the River Trent for shipping.
+Adjacent to our Gin Wheel we have a coal truck in the livery of the Clifton Colliery, a mine which provided most of the coal for the Wilford Power Station which sat on land now home to the Riverside Retail Park.

 Although in the Clifton livery, it is not known to whom it belonged to prior to the private wagon pooling in 1940 and the subsequent nationalisation of the railways and collieries in 1947/48.

 The owners of steam engines and steamrollers travelled the country selling their power.
 Unlike today’s long-term commuters, these labourers took their families on the road.
 We have a recently restored a ‘Living Van’ in our yard and plan to continue its restoration to show you how these families lived on the road.
 Could you imagine up to 5 grown men living in this one small room?